Perineal stretching during pregnancy: does this help prevent tearing with vaginal birth?

 When and how often?

-Most studies looked at using massage techniques during the last 4 weeks of pregnancy for about 10 minutes each time.
-Although results comparing frequency varied, daily stretching appears to be the best strategy.
+Most studies that showed benefits looked at using massage techniques starting at 34-35 weeks of pregnancy for a duration of 5-10 minutes.
+Although results comparing frequency varied, stretching for 5-7 days/week appears to be the best strategy.

 Sources: